xiix0/scam/README.md

-A classic is something that everyone wants to have read and nobody wants to read.
+Whoever has lived long enough to find out what life is, knows how deep a debt of gratitude we owe to Adam, the first great benefactor of our race.
+He brought death into the world.
-		-- Mark Twain, "The Disappearance of Literature"
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"